 After you make it the first time, I know your party guests will secretly wish you’ll bring this to all their parties, too.

-Bonus points for fresh garden herbs, but I won’t tell anyone if you have to pick some up at the store. // susannah
+Bonus points for fresh garden herbs, but I won’t tell anyone if you have to pick some up at the store.
+You can also used dry herbs in a pinch.

 WHITE BEAN APPETIZER RECIPES